 Famous SAT Scores

-Here is a prime example of a bogus SAT score that is posted on the Internet: Bill Clinton's alleged SAT score is 1032 which translates to an IQ score of 110.
+We found the following famous people with their alleged famous SAT scores converted to IQ scores.
+These scores are posted all over the Internet and we lay no claim to the validity of these famous SAT scores and IQ scores.
+It is interesting to note that Bill Clinton's alleged SAT score is 1032 which translates to an IQ score of 110.
 We know that can't be right, it's obvious that Bill Clinton has a higher IQ than that.
 Elsewhere, his IQ score is at 137 which is probably correct given his obvious intelligence.

 Another oddity holds true for James Woods.
-His alleged scholastic aptitude test score is listed as 1579 which translates to an IQ score of 150, but his IQ score is posted all over the Internet at 180 which may be true but questionable.
+His alleged SAT score is listed as 1579 which translates to an IQ score of 150, but his IQ score is posted all over the Internet at 180 which may be true but questionable.
 However, James Woods is a verifiable member of Mensa, so it may be true that his IQ score is indeed 180.
 He attended the Massachusetts Institute of Technology (MIT), in Cambridge, Massachusetts where he majored in political science, though he originally planned on a career as a surgeon.
 He dropped out to pursue his acting career shortly before his scheduled graduation in 1969.